Uberi/University-Notes/PHYS121/PHYS121.md

       |   |
       |   | <-- rope
      1kg 2kg

+The force on the axle of the pulley is the sum of the tensions on both sides of the rope.
+This is why pulleys provide a mechanical advantage.

 If the pulley has infinite mass, then it cannot rotate.
 As a result, the tension on both sides is as if the rope is anchored to the pulley.
 On the left, there is a tensional force of $1kg \vec{g}$, and on the right, $2kg \vec{g}$.